All You Need to Know About Inflation: The Reality of Supply Chain Shortages and Money Supply

 Source: Authers, J. (January 13, 2021).
 A Dead Soviet Economist Has Bad News for Stocks.
 Bloomberg.

-As we are not seeing high wholesale inflation, the CWM team believes strongly that the inflation we’re facing will be a short-term trend resulting from supply and labor disruptions spurred by the pandemic.
+As we are not seeing high wholesale inflation, the CWM team believes strongly that the inflation we’re facing will be a relatively short-term trend resulting from supply and labor disruptions spurred by the pandemic.
 We believe that eventually, supply will catch up with demand as businesses return to operating at full capacity and employees get back to work.
 Some amount of uncertainty will remain as vaccine rollout continues across the country and scientists continue to monitor the risk of emerging COVID-19 variants.
 Even with that uncertainty, CWM clients can rest assured that our team will continue to keep our eye on the markets, rooting ourselves always in the wisdom of focusing on what we can control, rather than on what we cannot.

 Throughout the government shutdowns in response to COVID-19, your CWM team has been here to help navigate the various financial curveballs and help guide informed decisions.
 If you are interested in speaking with a CWM advisor about current market conditions or other planning-related topics, please call us at (425) 778-6160 or fill out a contact form here and one of our team members will reach out to assist you.